 - Tri-Luma may cause you to become sunburned more easily.
-Avoid the sun, sunlamps, or tanning booths until you know how you react to Tri-Luma.
-Use a sunscreen (minimum SPF 30) or wear protective clothing if you must be outside for more than a short time.
+Avoid the sun, sunlamps, or tanning booths while you are using Tri-Luma.
+Use a sunscreen (minimum SPF 30) and wear a wide-brimmed hat or other protective clothing if you must be outside for more than a short time.

 - Talk with your doctor before you use any other medicines or products on your skin.
 Avoid using other topical medication, medicated or abrasive soaps, or other products that have a strong drying effect or a high alcohol content.
 While you are using Tri-Luma, you may use cosmetics and/or moisturizers.

 - Do not apply Tri-Luma to skin that is sunburned.
 Wait until the burn is fully healed before using Tri-Luma.

 - Do NOT use more than the recommended dose or use for longer than prescribed without checking with your doctor.